Calderon2307/Calderon2307/README.md

 <br>

 <h2>About Me 😐 </h2>
-<p>Web developer focused on frontend, always eager to tackle new challenges.
+<p>Fullstack Web developer focused on frontend, always eager to tackle new challenges.
 Passionate about continuous learning and growth, with solid frontend skills and backend knowledge that is continually being refined.</p>

 <p>If you're looking for someone driven to learn and contribute, joining your team would be an exciting opportunity.</p>